 Countless competitors in Professional Wrestling (which is fitting, as it's the business that named the term/trope).
 Often, a heel turn will stem from a face feeling as though he doesn't have the respect of the fans or his fellow faces; this is sometimes set up by having the face lose for several weeks in a row, finally lose his temper and blame the fans or other faces.
-Usually, the new heel will prove his heelishness with a sneak attack on a former face ally, often aided by his new heel allies.
+Usually, the new heel will prove his heelishness with a sneak attack on a former face ally, often aided by his new heel allies, and often followed by a Motive Rant about why they did it.
 Heel turns by wrestlers who constantly switch between heel and face (Lex Luger and Paul Wight are two examples) don't have all that much impact on the fans, but when a long-term face goes heel it's a big deal.
 The biggest example of this might be babyface Hulk Hogan's heel turn at WCW event Bash at the Beach in 1996 after over a decade of superheroics, which shocked fans and generated mainstream attention.
 A wrestler who turns often enough eventually settles into "tweener" mode, where they're a face or a heel as the storyline demands.

 Years later, after a long run as a face, he played with this again.
 In 2002, despite being a Face, he was still getting booed and receiving negative reactions from the fans in some of his matches (such as the WrestleMania X8 match against Hogan).
 During the Summerslam 2002 buildup, it was learned that The Rock was leaving the WWE for a while to go shoot a movie.
 So he returned to the WWE in 2003 as a Heel.

 However, The Rock's natural charm couldn't be hidden by his heel-ness and he often had to try really, REALLY hard to keep fans booing him.
-However, the fans could tell underneath the obnoxious villain, there was still the entertaining face everybody loved.
-By the time his match with Goldberg happened at Backlash '03, it seemed he just stopped trying to get fans to hate him and just accepted his role as a fan favorite.
+The fans could tell that, underneath the obnoxious villain, there was still the entertaining face everybody loved.
+By the time of his match with Goldberg at Backlash '03, it seemed he just stopped trying to get fans to hate him and accepted his role as a fan favorite.

 There seems to be a distressing tendency for a wrestler's Face–Heel Turn to coincide with his winning a championship title.
 Supposedly, this is to maintain the "underdog" status of the face wrestler, and let the fans root for him against the Jerk Ass with the title.
 Sometimes the turn happens in the title match itself, if the 'underdog' wins the title through a particularly cheap method (use of foreign object, another wrestler interfering with the match, and so on).